oracle/opengrok/README.txt

 setups can be used for nightly cron job updates of index or other automated purposes.

-4.3 Using smf service (Solaris) to maintain OpenGrok indexes
+4.3 Using SMF service (Solaris) to maintain OpenGrok indexes
 ------------------------------------------------------------

-If you installed opengrok from a package, then configure the service like this:
+If you installed OpenGrok from the OSOLopengrok package, it will work out of the box.
+Should you need to configure it (e.g. because of non-default SRC_ROOT or DATA_ROOT paths) it is done via the 'opengrok' property group of the service like this:

   # svccfg -s opengrok setprop \
        opengrok/srcdir="/absolute/path/to/your/sourcetree"